Sakas in the Mahabharata: Encounters with the Sakas

 Bhima subjugated strategically the Sakas and the barbarians living in that part of the country.
 And the son of Pandu, sending forth expeditions from Videha, conquered the seven kings of the Kiratas living about the Indra mountain.
 (2:29).
-These Sakas seems to be established in the north-east regions of Gangatic plain.
+These Sakas seems to be established in the north-east regions of the Gangetic plain.
 These Sakas close to Videha was mentioned at (6:9) in the list of kingdoms of Bharata Varsha (Ancient India).
 Another colony of Sakas were mentioned close to the Nishadha Kingdom in central India.

 Tribute to Yudhishthira

 Sakas were mentioned with other tribes, bringing tribute to Yudhishthira (2:50,51).
 Numberless Chinas and Sakas and Uddras and many barbarous tribes living in the woods, and many Vrishnis and Harahunas, and dusky tribes of the Himavat, and many Nipas and people residing in regions on the sea-coast, waited at the gate.

 In Kurukshetra War

 Words of Satyaki a commander in the side of Pandavas:- I shall have to encounter the Sakas endued with prowess equal to that of Sakra (Indra) himself, who are fierce as tire, and difficult to put out like a blazing conflagration (7:109).

 In Kurukshetra War, the Sakas sided with the Kauravas under the Kamboja king Sudakshina.